nealjc/ipreg/README.md

 ## Ubuntu
 The scripts/ directory contains a script that can be used with Ubuntu upstart.
-Move it to /etc/init.d/ipreg and ipreg can started/stopped with service ipreg start/stop.
+Move it to /etc/init/ directory and ipreg can be started/stopped with the start and stop commands in Ubuntu, e.g., sudo start ipreg.